-- –––, 2008, “The Role of Apologies in National Reconciliation Processes: On Making Trustworthy Institutions Trusted,” in The Age of Apology: Facing Up to the Past, edited by M. Gibney, R. E. Howard-Hassmann, J.-M. Coicaud and N. Steiner, Philadelphia: University of Pennsylvania Press, pp. 120–36.
+- –––, 2008, “The Role of Apologies in National Reconciliation Processes: On Making Trustworthy Institutions Trusted,” in The Age of Apology: Facing Up to the Past, M. Gibney, R. E. Howard-Hassmann, J.-M. Coicaud and N. Steiner (eds.), Philadelphia: University of Pennsylvania Press, pp. 120–36.

 - Digeser, P. E. 2001, Political Forgiveness, Ithaca: Cornell University Press.

-- du Toit, Andre, 2000, “The Moral Foundations of the South African TRC: Truth as Acknowledgement and Justice as Recognition,” Truth v, Justice: The Morality of Truth Commissions, edited by Robert I. Rotberg and Dennis Thompson, Princeton: Princeton University Press, pp. 122–140.
+- du Toit, Andre, 2000, “The Moral Foundations of the South African TRC: Truth as Acknowledgement and Justice as Recognition,” Truth v, Justice: The Morality of Truth Commissions, Robert I. Rotberg and Dennis Thompson (eds.), Princeton: Princeton University Press, pp. 122–140.

 - Dwyer, Susan, 1999, “Reconciliation for Realists,” Ethics and International Affairs, 13: 81–98.